-Non-canonical ORFs are increasingly recognized as serving key roles in cancer cell biology, in some cases through the generation of a stable bioactive protein.^{19,22,23,31} Given their frequent and subtype-specific translation in medulloblastoma, we next sought to nominate non-canonical ORFs with key functional roles in this disease.
-We designed a genome-wide CRISPR guide RNA library targeting 2,019 ORFs and conducted loss-of-function knockout screening in 7 medulloblastoma cell lines (4 MYC-driven, 3 non-MYC-driven) in order to nominate non-canonical ORFs implicated in medulloblastoma cancer cell survival (Figure 2A, Figures S2A-C, and Table S2A).
-Performance metrics of the CRISPR screens were similar across cell lines and demonstrated high biological reproducibility (Figures S2D-J and Tables S2B-E).
+Non-canonical ORFs are increasingly recognized as serving key roles in cancer cell biology, in some cases through the generation of a stable bioactive protein.^{23,26,27,35} Given their frequent and subtype-specific translation in medulloblastoma, we next sought to nominate non-canonical ORFs with key functional roles in this disease.
+We designed a CRISPR guide RNA library targeting 2,019 non-canonical ORFs and conducted loss-offunction knockout screening in seven medulloblastoma cell lines (four MYC driven and three non-MYC driven) in order to nominate non-canonical ORFs implicated in medulloblastoma cancer cell survival (Figures 2A and S2A-S2C; Table S2A).
+Performance metrics of the CRISPR screens were similar across cell lines and demonstrated high biological reproducibility (Figures S2D-S2J; Tables S2B-S2E).

-In aggregate, 390 ORFs (21.4%) demonstrated an essentiality phenotype in at least one cell line, with 112 out of 390 of ORFs displaying an effect on cell survival in at least 2 independent cell lines (Figure 2B and Tables S2E-G).
+In aggregate, 387 ORFs (21.1%) demonstrated an essentiality phenotype in at least one cell line, with 121 out of 387 of ORFs displaying an effect on cell survival in at least 2 independent cell lines (Figure 2B; Tables S2E-S2G).
+ORFs were considered essential if they exhibited at least two gRNAs with a normalized loss-of-function score of ≤ -1.0 (STAR Methods).
 Overall, upstream overlapping ORFs (uoORFs) and uORFs had higher rates of essentiality, although this observation was likely influenced by proximity to annotated CDSs and gene promoters (Figure S2K). dORFs, located in the 3' UTRs of protein-coding mRNAs, exhibited the lowest rates of essentiality (Figure 2B), consistent with their generally lower translation rates (Figure 1J).

-Across all cell lines, the strongest loss-of-function phenotypes were observed by the known panlethal effect of ZBTB11-AS1, which we previously characterized as an 88 amino acid microprotein, as well as several other pan-lethal lncRNA-ORFs in LINC01873 and RP11-54A9.1 (Figure 2C).22 A direct comparison of 528 ORFs screened in our current cohort of 7 medulloblastoma cell lines and our prior cohort of 8 non-medulloblastoma cell lines22 revealed 14 ORFs whose knockout had a significantly increased loss-of-viability phenotype in the medulloblastoma cohort (Figure 2D and Table S2H).
-Among these, we observed particularly pronounced medulloblastoma-specific viability effects for LINC00888, which encodes a microprotein whose translation is particularly elevated in MYC-driven medulloblastoma samples (Figure 2E-F and Figure S2L).
-Thus, medulloblastoma may possess a unique landscape of non-canonical ORF functions.
+Across all cell lines, the strongest loss-of-function phenotypes were observed by the known pan-lethal effect of ZBTB11-AS1, which we previously characterized as an 88-amino-acid microprotein, as well as several other pan-lethal IncRNA-ORFs in LINC01873 and RP11-54A9.1 (Figure 2C).26 A direct comparison of 528 ORFs screened in our current cohort of 7 medulloblastoma cell lines and our prior cohort of 8 nonmedulloblastoma cell lines (comprising melanoma and carcinomas of the breast, lung, cervix, colon, liver, and prostate)26 revealed 14 ORFs, the knockout of which had a significantly increased loss-of-viability phenotype in the medulloblastoma cohort (Figure 2D; Table S2H).
+Among these, we observed particularly pronounced medulloblastoma-specific viability effects for LINC00888, which encodes a microprotein whose translation is particularly elevated in MYC-driven medulloblastoma samples (Figures 2E and S2L).
+Thus, medulloblastoma